statsmaths/stat209/_notes/class06-reproducible-research.md

 ### Assignment

-For next class you have two assignments.
-First, find a photo of your self, convert to a JPEG file, and name it `figure.jpg`.
+For next class, find a photo of your self, convert to a JPEG file, and name it `figure.jpg`.
 Go to your GitHub repository and click on the `img` directory.
 Drag and drop the `figure.jpg` image into the directory.
 You should now have this file show up on your class website (it may take a few minutes and require you to manually refresh the page).

-Secondly, take a look at the first project assignment.
-Think about what data you may want to collect.
-We will discuss the details more fully next class.
+Finally, look at the first project assignment.
+I will answer further questions and offer more exposition about this in our next class meeting.